021tw/021tw.github.io/index.md

 ## Community Ownership

-* **Full Stack Developers Taiwan** is not the property of any individual or company.
+* **Startup Jobs Taiwan** is not the property of any individual, company, incubator, or venture.
-* The open source community owns this full stack community.
+* The startup community in Taiwan owns this startup community.

 ## Moderation Rules